 TIA – or “This Is Africa” – will be the explanation for anything you don’t understand, don’t like and just don’t get when you are in Africa.
 This can be hot water that works at a certain time – or runs out after the first 3 people..
 The wifi signal that is there – but won’t let you connect… The concept of ‘Africa time’ – is not time told by a traditional watch… Or the fact you are covered in dust from head to toe and you’ve been in the truck all day!

-Add that to the fact you wake up at 5am every day when the night is at it’s coldest and Toto’s Africa or the Lion King’s Circle of Life become the soundtrack to your daily life, and you know you’re overlanding in Africa!
+Add that to the fact you wake up at 5am every day when the night is at it’s coldest and Toto’s Africa or the Lion King’s Circle of Life become the soundtrack to your morning, and you know you’re on an overland tour in Africa!
 For each and every quirk – TIA is the answer.
 And I love it.

 Driving Days Are Long…